 "Georgia's Music Elite" —

 As a musician he has released his own music and works with sound in a shamanic context, as a healing modality and in a ceremonial context.
 Released his sound healing album in 2000 (Vibrations) with tibetan monks and a yoga album in 2006 (8 Limbs) .
-He has produced and played on many musical projects and soundtracks and his new group Flying Mystics. they were given the International Sound Healing Award and have just released their second cd.
-One of the Flying Mystics YouTube videos is pushing 200,000. views and they are currently playing live.
+He has produced and played on many musical projects and soundtracks and his new group Flying Mystics. they were given the International Sound Healing Award and have just released their fourth cd.
+One of the Flying Mystics YouTube videos is over 300,000. views and they are currently playing live shows.

 "Atlanta's own Renaissance Man"—